SevenThanh/SevenThanh/README.md

 ### 👋Hello there, I am a
-- CS + Math student with an expected graduation date of May 2027 from Stevens Institute of Technology
+- CS + Math student with expected graduation date of May 2027 from Stevens Institute of Technology
 - Fullstack Developer Intern at Contentstack Fall 2024
 - Software Application Developer Intern at Inchtone Global Spring 2024
 - You can visit my personal website for more! (still updating sorry...)